na-na-hi/renget/archive/6wfys.md

 High Poly Vanilla Hair - Less blocky vanilla hair.
 Vanilla hair remake - More vanilla hairs unblockified, SMP optionally added to some.
 Check the author's page for more standalone hairs that match vanilla.
 Valkyr HDT-SMP Hairstyles (and Hairstyles 02) - A handful of very nice medium-long hairs that match vanilla aesthetics.
+FPS rape warning.
 AOF Believable hair (Oldrim, run textures through CAO) - vanilla hair is the only good hair, cope seethe etc. This is a better texture for it.
 Brows and Beards (and Beards of Power) - the trifecta of face fuzz.